ethnosdev/memorize_scripture/docs/docs/getting-started/getting-started.md

 Here's the meaning of these two text input boxes:

-- The **prompt** is what the app will show you when it's prompting you to quote a verse from memory.
+- The **prompt** is what the app will show when it's prompting you to quote a verse from memory.
 For a key verse collection, most people will probably write the verse reference here.
-- The **verse text** is what you are trying to quote.
+- The **verse text** is what you're trying to quote.
 The app will hide this text from you until you're ready to check yourself.

 Copy the following and paste it into the **Prompt** box: